-Additional resources will be required to implement the Plan.
-Public Works' first implementation step will therefore be to pursue resources to establish and facilitate task forces that could advance specific actions.
-As part of CWP implementation, Public Works will maintain an Action Plan, which identifies the specific steps to advance progress on CWP actions within a two-year period.
+As part of the CWP Program, we will maintain and implement an Action Plan, which identifies the specific steps to advance progress on CWP actions within a two-year period.
 Where appropriate, Public Works may directly lead an action.
-More often, Public Works will primarily serve to encourage the collaboration among the Task Force, including engagement with other water management entities and stakeholders to support each action, as applicable.
-Public Works, in collaboration with partners and stakeholders, will aim to update the Action Plan every two years, building on prior accomplishments and considering the evolving water management needs, interests, and opportunities of Los Angeles County.
-The current Action Plan is included as Appendix A. The two-year Action Plan provides specifics to support the pursuit of the necessary resources to advance each action.
-The CWP is intended as a planning tool, or guide, for the development of a shared, inclusive, regional path forward to sustainably and equitably achieve safe, clean, and reliable water resources for Los Angeles County.
-The CWP is a living document which contains concepts that will only become a reality if agencies, Tribes, and stakeholders continue to collaborate effectively and secure corresponding resources.
-The CWP is subject to change based on the changing needs of the region, new technologies, future legislation and regulations, the continued cooperation of participating entities, and the availability of state, federal, and other long-term stable funding sources.
+More often, we will primarily serve to encourage the collaboration among water management entities and stakeholders to support each action.
+Our first implementation step will be to pursue resources to establish and facilitate task forces that could advance specific actions.
+Additional resources will be required to implement the Plan

+Public Works, in collaboration with partners and stakeholders, will update the Action Plan every two years, building on prior accomplishments and considering the evolving water management needs, interests, and opportunities of Los Angeles County.
+The current Action Plan is included as Appendix A.

+The two-year Action Plan provides specifics to support the pursuit of the necessary resources to advance each action.

+The CWP is intended as a planning tool, or guide, for the development of a shared, inclusive, regional path forward to sustainably achieve safe, clean, and reliable water resources for Los Angeles County.
+The CWP is a living document which contains concepts that will only become a reality if agencies and stakeholders continue to collaborate effectively and secure corresponding resources.
+The CWP is subject to change based on the changing needs of the region, new technologies, future legislation and regulations, the continued cooperation of participating entities, and the availability of state, federal, and other longterm stable funding sources.
 The CWP is intended to provide general direction, including collaborative targets, strategies, and actions.
-Nothing in the CWP should be construed as a commitment by any participating entity to fund the implementation of any specific actions identified herein.
+Nothing in the CWP should be construed as a commitment by any participating agency to fund the implementation of any specific actions identified herein.
 Adoption of the CWP is not intended to serve as approval or authorization for any specific activity that would be considered a project under the California Environmental Quality Act (CEQA).